Gardening is fun! However, it’s not always easy for many beginners to start.

 Don’t get carried away with the excitement of growing all that came to mind under the sun.

-So, by starting small, you have the opportunity to care well for each plant the best way.
+By starting small, you have the opportunity to care well for each plant the best way.

 15. Keep Crops Aparts